 - Confirm the object options by pressing Ok.

 - A new gradient style is shown in the Styles panel, or in the corresponding style lists of the Gradient panel or view.

 - Select the gradient style on other objects.

-- IMPORTANT: do not select the style on the referenced object, as it will result in an empty fill.
+- IMPORTANT: do not select the same style on the original object, as it will result in an empty fill.

 - If the referenced object gradient is edited (using the Gradient panel or tool), all instances of this style are updated automatically.